-Towards midnight-when the rocky crags and beetling cliffs frowned like dark clouds over the spot where the travellers lay in deepest shade, with only a few red embers of the camp fire to throw a faint lurid light on their slumbering forms-a tall savage emerged from the surrounding gloom, so stealthily, so noiselessly, and by such slow degrees. that he appeared more like a vision than a reality.
-At first his painted visage only and the whites of his glittering eyes came into view as he raised his head above the surrounding brushwood and stretched his neck in order to obtain a better view of the camp.
+Towards midnight-when the rocky crags and beetling cliffs frowned like dark clouds over the spot where the travellers lay in deepest shade, with only a few red embers of the camp fire to throw s faint lurid light on their slumbering forms-a tall savage emerged from the surrounding gloom, so stealthily, so noiselessly, and by such slow degrees that he appeared more like a vision than a reality.
+At first his painted visage only and the whites of his glittering eyes came into view as he raised fountains ppers nor ild beasts so that it luring the on an exthey were irequented t cut, and take their crags and over the hade, with b throw s ns-a tall gloom, so v degrees a reality. whites of he raised his head above the surrounding brushwood and stretched his neck in order to obtain a better view of the camp.
 Then slowly, inch by inch, almost with imperceptible motion, he crept forward until the whole of his gaunt form was revealed.
 A scalping knife gleamed in his right hand.
 The camp was strewn with twigs, but these he removed one by one, carefully clearing each spot before he ventured to rest a knee upon it.
-While the savage was thus engaged, Larry O'Hale, who was nearest to him. sighed deeply in his sleep and turned round.
-Indian at once sank so flat among the grass that scarcely any part of him was visible.
+While the savage was thus engaged, Larry O'Hale, who was nearest to him, sighed deeply in his sleep and turned round.
+The Indian at once sank so flat among the grass that scarcely any part of him was visible.
 Big Ben, who slept very lightly, was awakened by Larry's motions, but having been aroused several times already by the same restless individual, he merely glanced at his sleeping comrade and shut his eyes again.